Pair Extraction

 The two-tooth case has four typical paths into the chair.
 Each has different pricing implications because they have different clinical complexity and different anaesthesia requirements.

 • Upper-only pair: both upper third molars removed, often because they have erupted into hyperocclusion (biting against nothing on the lower jaw) and cause cheek biting or food packing.
 Upper extractions are typically the simplest of the four positions because bone is less dense and root anatomy is more predictable.
-Often performed under local anaesthesia alone, by a general dentist, at $400 to $800 all-in.
+Often performed under local anaesthesia alone, by a general dentist, at the lower end of published per-tooth pricing.

 • Single-side pair (upper plus adjacent lower): one side of the mouth, both teeth removed in one visit.
 Common when pericoronitis or pathology affects one side.
-IV sedation may be elected for patient comfort. $700 to $1,400 all-in for typical impaction.
+IV sedation may be elected for patient comfort, which adds the per-visit sedation fee.

 • Lower-only pair: both lower third molars, frequently because both are impacted and symptomatic while the uppers are erupted and asymptomatic.
 The most complex two-tooth case because lower thirds carry IAN proximity considerations.
-IV sedation common. $1,000 to $1,800 all-in.
+IV sedation is common, and per-tooth fees sit at the upper end of published impaction pricing.

 • Staged second pair (continuing from earlier two-tooth removal): patient previously had two removed (often as a teenager) and now needs the other two.
 Each pair is priced independently.
 Standard pricing applies to the current pair without any volume discount.